 - Reviewing the IMPROVE sampler manual and attending a one-hour training session at the site on the day of sampler installation. - Meeting with UC Davis personnel during the biennial site maintenance trip.
 The site maintenance visit will generally occur in the spring or summer.
 Site operators will be contacted two to three weeks before a visit by UC Davis personnel. - Receiving and inventorying the blue transport boxes (containing the filter cassettes), which are shipped by UPS to and from the sampling site and the filter handling laboratory at UC Davis.
 The boxes are labeled by site and sample week date with prepaid mailing labels. - Shipping the used filter cassettes back to Davis via UPS in their blue transport box after they are exposed in the sampler. - Performing weekly sample changes.
 This requires 15-30 minutes at the site every Tuesday.
 The changing can be done at any time during the 24-hour day.
 The time estimate includes troubleshooting and documentation duties, but does not include travel time to site.
-In some cases troubleshooting could require up to two hours, perhaps with multiple visits to the site, to diagnose and repair problems.
-Telephone assistance will be provided by the UC Davis laboratory whenever there are problems. - Performing a flow rate flow check of each filter module as required for troubleshooting purposes.
+In some cases, troubleshooting could require up to two hours, perhaps with multiple visits to the site, to diagnose and repair problems.
+Telephone assistance will be provided by the UC Davis laboratory whenever there are problems. - Performing a flow rate flow check or flow adjustment of each filter module can be required for troubleshooting purposes.
 This takes approximately 30-60 minutes.
-Instructions and equipment will be provided by mail. - Performing necessary repairs, usually in the form of replacing problem equipment and/or replacing problem components. - Keeping the site adequately clean to avoid filter contamination and to discourage wildlife from nesting at the site.
+Instructions and equipment will be provided by mail. - Performing necessary repairs, usually in the form of replacing problem equipment and/or replacing problem components. - Keeping the site adequately clean to avoid filter contamination and to discourage wildlife from nesting at the site. - Maintaining the structure in good working order.
+Over time minor building maintenance will be necessary such as replacing roof shingles, fixing door hinges, and painting or patching wall panels of the shelter.
+Major structural issues need to be reported to the host agency for repairs.

-5.7 Installation and Operation of Samplers
+9.5 Installation and Operation of Samplers

-- The local FLM manager and the UC Davis field manager will arrange a two-day time period when UC Davis personnel can install the IMPROVE sampler at the site. - The local FLM will direct the UC Davis technician to the location of the shelter and the previously shipped sampling equipment. - After the site set-up is completed, the site operator(s) will attend a one-hour training session on sampler operating procedures at the site. - The operation of the site will typically begin immediately.
+- The local FLM manager and the UC Davis field manager will arrange a two-day time period when UC Davis personnel can install the IMPROVE sampler at the site. - The local FLM will direct the UC Davis technician to the location of the shelter and the previously shipped sampling equipment.

+- After the site set-up is completed, the site operator(s) will attend a one-hour training session on sampler operating procedures at the site. - The operation of the site will typically begin immediately.

-5.8 Relocating IMPROVE Sampling Sites
+9.6 Relocating IMPROVE Sampling Sites